2020-bgmp/demultiplexing-Chris-Anthony/Assignment-the-first/Answers.md

     1. A per base distribution of quality scores for read1, read2, index1, and index2 are show below.

         read1

         ![](https://raw.githubusercontent.com/2020-bgmp/demultiplexing-Chris-Anthony/master/Assignment-the-first/Mean_Qscore_R1.png)

         index1

         ![](https://raw.githubusercontent.com/2020-bgmp/demultiplexing-Chris-Anthony/master/Assignment-the-first/Mean_Qscore_R2.png)

         index2

         ![](https://raw.githubusercontent.com/2020-bgmp/demultiplexing-Chris-Anthony/master/Assignment-the-first/Mean_Qscore_R3.png)

         read2

         ![](https://raw.githubusercontent.com/2020-bgmp/demultiplexing-Chris-Anthony/master/Assignment-the-first/Mean_Qscore_R4.png)
     2. A good quality score cutoff for the index reads and biological read pairs to utilize for sample identification and downstream analysis for both would be Q30.
 A Q score of 30 is equivalent to the probability of an incorrect base call of 1 in 1000 times.
 A lower qscore (Q20) will have an incorrect base call probability of 1 in 100.
-For biological reads greater than 100 bp, there will be one inccorect baseEach base for all index and biological read pairs have a mean quality score above 30.
+For biological reads greater than 100 bp, there will be one inccorect base.
+Each base for all index and biological read pairs have a mean quality score above 30.
 However, in the early cycles, the mean quality score are close to this cutoff.
 In order to not remove these reads, I will take the average quality of the index reads.
     3. The number of indexes that have an undetermined (N) base calls are listed below along with the unix command.

     ```